 narrow focus, we can usually only work successfully with candidates that fit these very tight specifications.
 An analogy

 that is often used for us is that "we find a hole and shoot a bullet through it".

-of a company's Compensation Plan or Offer?
+and analysis of a company's Compensation Plan or Offer?
 In other words, what makes up the "Total Compensation"

 of a company?